AyeshaMalikAyesha/50_SQL_Leetcode/README.md

-# Solution of 50 SQL Leetcode Problems
+# Solution of 50 SQL Leetcode Problems MSSQL
 # Link to all 50 Questions:
 https://leetcode.com/studyplan/top-sql-50/